SHARE via

 What Is The NEET Exam?

-NEET stands for “National Eligibility cum Entrance Test” it is a qualifying exam for admission in Medical courses.
-The exam is conducted by the NTA (National Testing Agency).
-NEET exam is usually conducted on two levels: NEET UG for admission to programs like MBBS and BDS and NEET PG for admission to MS and MD-like medical courses.
+NEET stands for “National Eligibility cum Entrance Test” it is an important exam for taking admission in Medical courses.
+The exam is conducted every year by the NTA (National Testing Agency).
+The NEET exam is usually conducted on two levels: NEET UG for admission to programs like MBBS and BDS, and NEET PG for admission to postgraduate courses like MS and MD.

-NEET is a single-stage exam conducted in an offline mode.
-Test your knowledge in subjects like biology, chemistry, and physics.
+NEET is a single-stage exam conducted in an offline mode to test your subject knowledge in biology, chemistry, and physics.
 The whole syllabus is based on 11th and 12th-class NCERT books.

-Before the NEET exam existed, there were so many entrance exams you needed to appear if you wanted to pursue the MBBS program.
+There is a long history of medical entrance exams. before the NEET exam existed, there were so many entrance exams you needed to appear for if you wanted to pursue the MBBS program.
 There were AIPMT, many state-level entrance exams, and many others.

 How Many Marks Are Required In NEET For MBBS

-The minimum score for NEET depends on many factors like the type of college and the category from which candidates belong, but generally, to secure an MBBS seat in medical colleges in India an individual needs to score at least 600 marks out of 720.
+The minimum score for NEET depends on many factors like the type of college and the category from which candidates belong, but generally, to secure an MBBS seat in medical colleges in India, an individual needs to score at least 600 marks out of 720, this score is a safe score to get admission in a medical course like MBBS.

 Below are the category-wise qualifying marks for the NEET exam: